vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 since the operation.
 This time, I brushed a little bit closer to the region operated on, but was still very gentle around the area.

-### No further notes
+### No further notes unless something unusual happens

 Starting 2023-07-07 I plan to do regular brushing, flossing, and rinsing, while still being gentle and careful near the removed wisdom teeth.
-I won't record further notes unless something unusual happens.
+I won't record further notes unless something unusual happens that seems related to actions taken in connection with the wisdom tooth removal.

 ### Slight blood spit when brushing at night on 2023-07-08